Katja Krasavice: 2017-2018: The Stard Ova singles

-2019-2020: Bo$$ Bitch and Bitch Bibel
+2019-2020: Bo$$ Bitch and Bitch Bible

 In 2019, Katja Krasavice decided to pursue music as her major career and signed a contract with Warner Music Group, and announced the release of her debut album Bo$$ Bitch for January the following year.
-Her new musical style is more contemporary R&B, trap and dancehall inspired, with lyrics involving around self representation and sexuality.
+Her new musical style is more contemporary R&B-, trap-, and dancehall-inspired, with lyrics involving around self-representation and sexuality.
 The album's first single Gucci Girl, based on an interpolation of Aqua's Barbie Girl, peaked at number 21 on the German and Austrian charts.
 The next two singles Sugar Daddy and Wer bist du failed to enter the charts in either country, while the fourth and final single Casino peaked at number 44 in Germany.
 The album ultimately debuted at number 1 on the German charts, beating Eminem's Music To Be Murdered By in the two albums' release week, and entered the top ten in Austria and Switzerland.

 In June 2020, Krasavice released her autobiographical book Bitch Bibel, which introduced the broader public to her tragic backstory.
 The book became a bestseller and peaked at number 2 on the non-fiction book charts of Der Spiegel.

 2020-2021: Eure Mami and Saweetie & Doja Cat collaboration

-In 2020, Krasavice released the first single off her second album Eure Mami, Million Dollar A$$, together with German rapper Fler.
+In 2020, Krasavice released the first single of her second album Eure Mami, Million Dollar A$$, together with German rapper Fler.
 The dirty rap song peaked at number 3 on the German charts, her best chart position so far.
 The two follow up pop singles, Ich seh and Alles schon gesehen, marked a notable departure from her previous style, featuring a melancholic tone and reflecting on past relationships and tragedies that occurred in her own life.
 Neither of these songs managed to gain commercial success.

-On January 8 of 2021, she released the album's fourth single Highway, together with German singer Elif.
+On January 8, 2021, she released the album's fourth single Highway, together with German singer Elif.
 It features a poppier and more melodious outfit and continued the string of insightful reflective lyricism from her previous two singles.
 The song was a big commercial success and became Krasavice's first number 1 hit on the German charts.

 On January 29, Krasavice's second album Eure Mami came out, accompanied by a new single, the dance pop song Friendzone, released on the same day.
 Her sophomore record covers a broader musical and thematic scope than her debut album, ranging from hip hop to pop, from singing to rapping and from dirty lyrics to vulnerable moments.
 The album topped the German and Austrian charts, while the single peaked at number 2 in Germany.

 In April 2021, American rappers Saweetie and Doja Cat released a number of international remixes of their collaborative song Best Friend, featuring female rappers from different parts of the world and picking Katja Krasavice as the guest artist for the German version of the song.
 While the original version previously received no commercial success in the German market, the Katja Krasavice remix debuted at number 1, thus becoming her second chart topper, and the first for both Saweetie and Doja Cat.